Heroku Exec (SSH Tunneling)

 Listening on 9090 and forwarding to web.1:9090...

-Then connect your remote debugger, profiler, or even a browser to localhost:9090, and your requests will be routed through a secure socket to port 9090 in the dyno.
+Then connect your remote debugger, profiler, or even a browser to localhost:9090 to route your requests through a secure socket to port 9090 in the dyno.
 To stop port forwarding, use CTRL+C

 .

-You can also use a local SOCKS proxy if you need to forward traffic on multiple ports.
-Start the proxy by running this command:
+You can also use a local SOCKS proxy to forward traffic on multiple ports.
+Start the proxy by running this command.

 $ heroku ps:socks